-Be sure to stop the vehicle before making any setting changes to the multi-function display.
+Be sure to stop the vehicle before making any setting changes to the multi-function meter unit.
 Changing settings while riding can distract the operator and increase the risk of an accident.

-The multi-function meter unit i equipped with the following:
+The multi-function meter unit is equipped with the following:

 - a speedometer

-- · a tachometer
+- a tachometer

-- a fuel gauge

 - a transmission gear display

+- a fuel meter

-- · a multi-function display
+- a multi-function display

-Be sure to turn the key to "ON" before using the "SELECT" button.
+Be sure to turn the main switch on before using the "RESET/SELECT" button.